-- Let the soap cure for two to four weeks before using.
+- Let the soap cure for two to four weeks before using it.

-Please remember that this is not going to produce as smooth a finished soap as the original purity goat milk soap, but if you shred or grate the soap as finely as possible and melt it thoroughly, you can get fairly close.
+You should be aware that this process won’t produce as smooth and “finished” looking soap as the original Purity Goat Milk Soap.
+If you shred or grate the soap as finely as possible and melt it thoroughly, you can get fairly close.

-Your second option for making soap without the use of lye is with the use of a melt and pour soap base.
-But it is important to realize that melt and pour soap is not considered by many people to be as natural as cold processed soaps because melt and pour soap bases often use several chemicals to get the meltable consistency.
-Goat Milk Stuff does not make and offer a melt and pour soap base for sale because we are not comfortable with the chemicals required.
-But there are several options available online or in craft stores and you simply need to follow the directions that comes with the base you choose.
+Your second option for making soap without the use of lye is by using a melt and pour soap base.
+It is important to realize that melt and pour soap is not considered by many people to be as natural as cold processed soaps.
+Melt and pour soap bases often use several chemicals to get their meltable consistency.
+Goat Milk Stuff does not make or offer a melt and pour soap base for sale because we are not comfortable with the chemicals required.
+There are several options available online or in craft stores with easy to follow instructions.

-Melt and pour soap will have a smoother consistency than rebatched soap, but make sure your skin can tolerate the extra chemical ingredients used in the melt and pour base.
+One benefit of using a melt and pour soap base is that your finished soap will have a smoother consistency than rebatched soap.
+It’s important to remember that melt and pour soap bases are made using chemicals and preservatives that you won’t find in all-natural soap.
+Make sure your skin can tolerate the extra chemical ingredients used in the melt and pour base.

-But if you want to make your own soap and don't want to use lye yourself, find a good quality cold processed soap or melt and pour soap base that is made with ingredients you approve of and have fun testing and trying different molds, scents, and additives.
+If you’re set on making your own soap and don't want to use lye yourself, find a good quality cold processed soap or melt and pour soap base that is made with ingredients you approve of.
+Have fun testing and trying different molds, scents, and additives!